 If it’s muddy, don’t forget your wellies!
 Step on through muddy paths rather than walking around the edges and trampling flowers and fauna.

 Check before you travel that hospitality, car parks and facilities are open.
-Some amenities like loos may not have reopened yet.

 Our beautiful open spaces can get over-crowded.
 If it’s busy when you arrive, why not explore somewhere new?
 Make plans for alternatives in advance.